-All of our practitioners are registered and have Medicare provider numbers, so session fees can be claimed from your private health insurance fund if your extras cover allows.
+Session fees can be claimed from your private health insurance fund if your extras cover allows.

-Subsidised counselling is available to those who qualify.
 Call us on 1300 054 284 (13 000 LGBTI) to discuss the option that best meets your circumstances.

 We are located at 366 St George's Road, Fitzroy North, right next door to Northside Clinic.
 The number 11 tram from the city or Preston comes right past us; a convenient way of travel to the centre.